Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 safety

-Prohibits trick or acrobatic flying, flying at dangerously low altitudes, or dropping objects with reckless disregard over heavily populated areas or public gatherings.
-Exception: acrobatic flying in parks is legal unless done with reckless disregard and willful indifference to injuries.
+Prohibits trick or acrobatic flying, excessively low flight, or dropping objects with reckless disregard over heavily populated areas or public gatherings.
+Exception: acrobatic flying by drone operators in parks is permitted unless operated with reckless disregard for safety of others and willful indifference to injuries.
+This provision makes Nevada one of the most FPV-friendly states for recreational acrobatic flying in parks.

 View source